erik-schuenemann/jobs/Senior Brand Designer.md

 * You love working with different Stakeholders in a company, providing creative leadership and guidance to a talented team of designers.

 ### Requirements
-* You have 4+ years experience as a Graphic/Communication Designer
+* You have 5+ years experience as a Brand Designer
 * You’re familiar with modern design tools and services
 * Excellent communication and presentation skills which help you to communicate ideas and concepts with team members from a wide range of countries and cultures
 * You have a strong design aesthetic - photography skills, motion graphics, illustration, and conceptual ad skills are all a big plus